-Harnessing the momentum of the new strategic plan of the Institute Pasteur, the development of research applications has recently been reinforced as a key component of the institute’s scientific policy.
-Specific measures have been introduced to boost the capacity to develop interactions with industry partners.
+Harnessing the momentum of the Institut Pasteur’s strategic plan, the development of research applications has recently been reinforced as a key component of the institute’s scientific policy.
+Specific measures have been introduced to boost its capacity to develop interaction with industry partners.

 Two new R&D partnership agreements with the Hoffman-Laroche Group